 Shrimp are more of a cold water animal, but they can sometimes be found in warmer waters as well, especially at lower depths (perhaps placing a shrimp farm beneath another farm like one for salmon would allow us to increase our calories per acre even more).

 Regardless, let’s assume that we have decided we want to farm shrimp as well.
 You can stock shrimp at a rate of 12,000 – 16,000 per acre.
 Lower stocking density increases the size of the shrimp.
 However, it decreases the total poundage of yield.
-The cost of making a shrimp farm will obviously depend on the size and production output.
-Approximately, a shrimp/ prawn farm of an area of 1-acre will require an investment of $10,000.
+The cost of making a shrimp farm will depend on the size and production output.
+Approximately, a shrimp/ prawn farm of an area of 1 acre will require an investment of $10,000.
 That isn’t at all bad when you consider that shrimp farms produce on average about a 35% gross profit margin.

 Mussels are one of the cheapest and easiest to grow shellfish in the world.
 They do not require any steroids, and retain most of the calories they are fed.
 Mussels feed on plankton and algae which can be grown cheaply and are found in every part of the ocean.
-Two experiments conducted in the Baltic Sea, on commonly sold Blue Mussels, reported production in two acres of the Baltic at an average of 130 tons each over the course of a year and a half, and another experiment saw 66 tons of mussels grown after about 2 years.
-Although slow growing, mussels are heavy hitters in terms of raw bulk production.
+Two experiments conducted in the Baltic Sea, on commonly sold Blue Mussels, reported production in two acres of the Baltic at an average of 130 tons each over a year and a half, and another experiment saw 66 tons of mussels grown after about 2 years.
+Although slow-growing, mussels are heavy hitters in terms of raw bulk production.
 The same can be roughly said for scallops and oysters.
 Oysters produce additional value when grown because they can create pearls, a natural gem produced by no other living thing.

-In theory this new closed loop system can be used with just about any type of algae, and that is important because some types of algae have never been farmed.
+In theory, this new closed-loop system can be used with just about any type of algae, and that is important because some types of algae have never been farmed.
 Algae hold the title for some of the fastest reproducing things on the planet, with the current record holder being Synechococcus UTEX 2973 which doubles in total biomass 12 times per day.
-While this species of algae may not be an ideal food crop for other reasons, it is possible that superior types of edible algae are out there, and that they may be able to increase our food production rate even faster, bringing food costs down even farther.
+While this species of algae may not be an ideal food crop for other reasons, it is possible that superior types of edible algae are out there, and that they may be able to increase our food production rate even faster, bringing food costs down even further.
 It may be possible that in the future, no one will starve simply because of an overwhelming overabundance of cheap food.

 And that brings us to our last point about algae, in some species, 80% of its biomass can be oil.
-The same kind of oil used to make biofuel.
+The same kind of oil is used to make biofuel.
 With an oil content this high, it can quickly replace corn and ethanol as biofuels.
 While corn can only yield 60 gallons of biofuel per acre, algae can yield up to 10,000 gallons.
 No land plant can even come close.

 After considering the numbers above, it is not only possible but likely that in the future the vast majority of food production will be done in the ocean, where yields are higher, costs are lower, and at least 95% of total available agricultural real estate is found.
-With this in mind, we can easily imagine a world where the next food revolution is lead by seasteads.
+With this in mind, we can easily imagine a world where the next food revolution is led by seasteads.